iot-salzburg/reproducible-research-with-gpu-jupyter/README.md

 4. **Reproducible Setup**: Computational environments should be well-defined and portable.

 **GPU-Jupyter specifically addresses the fourth pillar** by a **containerized deep learning setup** that ensures experiments can be executed and verified seamlessly across different systems.
+This repository demonstrates how to use [GPU-Jupyter](https://github.com/iot-salzburg/gpu-jupyter) to:

+- **reproduce existing research**.
+- **make your own deep learning experiments reproducible in a single command**.

 ## Table of Contents